 In the late 90s I discovered the clippers and the liberating act of having no hair to worry about.
 What total bliss to jump out of the shower and rub your head with a towel and be on your way.
 This gave way to the messed up, spiky do, with little bits of cream bleach rubbed onto the tips.
 It was all the rage in the late 90s, honestly.
 Another liberating return to a shaved head and dispensing with hours listening to hairdresser chatter whilst bleach soaked in, ensued.

 On reflection, maybe the baldness will be better.
 The obsession we have with our hair wastes so much time and is so inane.
 It’s time I could spend reading a good novel.
 I was on the bus one day when two very camp lads got on and sat a few seats behind me.
 They were young hairdressers and were chatting about their day at work.
 One of them whispered loudly to the other “He’s quite cute, the bloke down the front.”
 They meant me; I was the only other man on the bus.
-The other one said “Yes, but he’s got a double crown.
+The other one said to him “Yes, but he’s got a double crown.
 They’re so hard to style!”
 With that, a non-starter of a romance was scotched.
 All because of hair.In the interests of justice I would like to point out the following: I've never had a mullet or a centre parting.
 Thank you.